A guide to the most interesting Spanish food facts you probably didn’t know.

 The most popular foods in Spain are seasoned with olive oil, so it is one of the most consumed ingredients of Spanish cuisine.

-However, what you may not know is that Spain is the largest producer of olive oil in the whole world and that is one of the best Spanish food facts yet.
+However, you may not know that Spain is the largest producer of olive oil in the world, which is one of the best Spanish food facts yet.

 9. Fried fish is said to have been invented by the people of Cádiz, Spain